sushil579/Legitimate_Interest_Crawler/README.md

     Whether there are any legitimate interests on the website Number of clicks needed to find legitimate interests (if any) Error (if any)]
-The code will also output a CSV file with the list of websites and their legitimate  purposes(in terms od True or False).
+The code will also output a CSV file with the list of websites and their legitimate  purposes(in terms of True or False).

 Additionally, Screenshots and text data are saved in output_files/